storj/docs/app/dcs/pricing/page.md

 As described elsewhere in this documentation, objects stored on Storj DCS are encrypted and erasure coded, with the encrypted, erasure coded pieces stored on various Storage Nodes on the distributed and decentralized network.
 Each object stored on the network is represented as at least one Segment.

 A Segment is a single array of bytes, between 0 and a user-configurable maximum segment size.
 The default Segment size on Storj DCS Satellites is 64MB.
 A File smaller than 64MB is stored as one segment.
 Files larger than 64MB are stored in multiple 64MB Segments.
-Each Segment is stored as 80 pieces on the network.
-Only 29 Pieces of the 80 are required to reconstitute a Segment.
+Each Segment is stored as pieces on the network.
+Only a subset of pieces of the total pieces (e.g. 29 of the 80) are required to reconstitute a Segment .
 All Segments are required to reconstitute a File.

 **Examples:**